 And Jesus answered and said to her, “Martha, Martha, you are worried and troubled about many things.
 But one thing is needed, and Mary has chosen that good part, which will not be taken away from her.”
 (Luke 10:38-42).

 Why would Jesus say, ” Martha, Martha, you are worried and troubled about many things.
 But one thing is needed, and Mary has chosen that good part, which will not be taken away from her?”
 Is there anything wrong with trying to give the guest the best you can?
-It wouldn’t seem like a surprise to us right?
+It wouldn’t seem like a bad thing right?
 We would even try to justify Martha’s little complaint.

 Jesus obviously knew Martha’s heart.
 Martha was troubled, worried and distracted in her serving.
 The very work she was doing made her miss something her sister,Mary,had a grip of.
 Our service to God can never replace our relationship with Him.
 There’s nothing wrong with doing the best for our Lord but doing the best without Him is eternally futile.
 We all need Him in our hearts.